How Low Dose Naltrexone Works

 Clinical experience shows that in less than ten percent of cases treated, increased introductory symptoms may be more severe or more prolonged than usual, lasting sometimes for several weeks.
 Rarely, symptoms may persist for two or three months before the appropriate beneficial response is achieved.

-If side effects are troublesome, then reducing your dose by 50% for 7 days, before increasing it again, is a good idea.
+If side effects are troublesome, try reducing your dose by 50% for 7 days, before increasing it again.

 Patients experiencing this side effect can request LDN Sublingual Drops, which transfer the LDN directly into the bloodstream – avoiding the GI tract.